Access your free Covid-19 safety course in your members area once you have completed your purchase.

 This section of the FAQ covers any forklift questions you have about what certification consists of, what records you need to keep and about refresher training.

-Certification includes the name of the operator, the name of the individual conducting the hands-on evaluation, the date of training and the date of evaluation.
+A: Certification includes the name of the operator, the name of the individual conducting the hands-on evaluation, the date of training and the date of evaluation.
 CertifyMe.net provides a certification of completion to each operator who completes one of our training programs.
-This certificate is imprinted with the name of the company and must be signed and dated by both the trainee and the trainer.

-CertifyMe.net provides all the documentation you need.
-This is in the form of the certificate of completion and the operator card.
+A: CertifyMe.net provides all the documentation you need.
 The operator has ongoing access to the CertifyMe.net program in case they have forklift training questions after they have been certified and to enable them to prepare for the forklift questions on their three-year renewal.

 This low-cost program can be completed anytime, anywhere!